-1. Spacecraft Clock Count (sclk) - Spacecraft clock count (sclk) provides a more precise time representation than event time for instrument -generated data sets, and so may be desirable as an additional time field.
-In a typical instance, a range of spacecraft -clock-count values (i.e., a start-and a stop-value) may be required.
+1. Spacecraft Clock Count (sclk) - Spacecraft clock count (sclk) provides a more precise time representation than event time for instrument-generated data sets, and so may be desirable as an additional time field.
+In a typical instance, a range of spacecraft-clock-count values (i.e., a start-and a stop-value) may be required.

-Spacecraft clock count (SPACECRAFT_CLOCK_START_COUNT and SPACECRAFT_CLOCK_STOP_COUNT) shall be represented as a right -justified character string field with a maximum length of thirty characters.
+Spacecraft clock count (SPACECRAFT\CLOCK\START\COUNT and SPACECRAFT\CLOCK\STOP\COUNT) shall be represented as a right-justified character string field with a maximum length of thirty characters.
 This format will accommodate the extra decimal point appearing in these data for certain spacecraft and other special formats, while also supporting the need for simple comparison (e.g., ">" or <") between clock count values.

 Note that if the spacecraft clock values are not strictly numeric strings (for example, if they contain colon separators), care should be taken in dealing with blank padding and justification of the string value.
-If necessary, non -numeric strings may be left -justified to ensure that clock values will sort in the expected way.
+If necessary, non-numeric strings may be left-justified to ensure that clock values will sort in the expected way.

-''' SPACECRAFT_CLOCK_START_COUNT = " 1234:36.401" COTTECT SPACECRAFT CLOCK START COUNT = "1234:36.401" incorrect '''
+''' SPACECRAFT_CLOCK_START_COUNT = " 1234:36.401" COTTect SPACECRAFT CLOCK START COUNT = "1234:36.401" incorrect '''

-- 2. Longitude of Sun Longitude of Sun ("L_S") is a derived data value that can be computed, for a given target, from UTC. - 3.
+- 2. Longitude of Sun Longitude of Sun ("LS") is a derived data value that can be computed, for a given target, from UTC. - 3.
 Ephemeris Time Ephemeris time (ET) is calculated as "TAI + 32.184 sec. + periodic terms".
 The NAIF S and P kernels have data that are in ET, but the user (via NAIF ephemeris readers which perform data conversion) can obtain the UTC values. - 4.
 Relative Time In addition to event times, certain "relative time" fields will be needed to represent data times or elapsed times.
-Time -from-closest-approach is an example of such a data element.
-These times shall be presented in a (D, H,M,S) format as a floating point number, and should include fractional seconds when necessary.
-The inclusion of "day" in relative times is motivated by the possible multi -day length of some delta times, as could occur, for example, in the case of the several-month Galileo Jupiter orbit. - 5.
-Local Times For a given celestial body, LOCAL_TIME is the hour relative to midnight in units of 1/24th the length of the solar day for the body. - 6.
-Alternate Time Zones (Relative to UTC) When times must be expressed according to an alternate time zone, they shall consist of hours, minutes, seconds, and an offset, in the form HH:MM:SS.sss+n, where n is the number of hours from UTC.
+Time-from-closest-approach is an example of such a data element.
+These times shall be presented in a (D,H,M,S) format as a floating point number, and should include fractional seconds when necessary.
+The inclusion of "day" in relative times is motivated by the possible multi-day length of some delta times, as could occur, for example, in the case of the several-month Galileo Jupiter orbit. - 5.
+Local Times For a given celestial body, LOCAL\TIME is the hour relative to midnight in units of 1/24th the length of the solar day for the body. - 6.
+Alternate Time Zones (Relative to UTC) Alternate time zones (e.g., YYYY-MM-DDTHH:MM:SS.SSS + HH:MM) may not be used in a PDS label.
+The only allowed time formats are: - (1) YYYY-MM-DDTHH:MM:SS.SSS. - (2) YYYY-DOYTHH:MM:SS.SSS.